-Yes  🗆 No
+Yes  No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.
+SAT and ACT not required at this time due to COVID.

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT \boxtimes

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or ACT

 SAT Subject Tests